Anamika282004/TODO-REACT/README.md

 - **useState Hook**: React's `useState` hook is used to manage state within functional components.

-- **CSS**: Basic CSS styles are applied to the components to enhance the visual appearance of the application.
+- **Tailwind**: Basic Tailwind CSS styles are applied to the components to enhance the visual appearance of the application.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.